primer/react/contributor-docs/deprecating-components.md

 #### Docs

 - [ ] Move the deprecated component's docs to the `src/docs/deprecated` folder and update the title by adding `(legacy)`, status as well as the storybook and the source code link.

   - [ ] Make sure to update `jsx live` -> `jsx live deprecated`
   - [ ] Make sure to update the import code block.
 I.e. `import { ActionList } from "@primer/react/deprecated"`.
-- [ ] Add a `Deprecation` section with the link of the newly developed component and provide a diff.
-See [deprecated ActionList docs](https://primer.style/react/deprecated/ActionList#deprecation) as an example.

 - [ ] Move the new components docs from draft folder to the main docs folder `docs/content/` and update the title by removing `v2`, status as well as the storybook and the source code link.
   - [ ] Make sure to update `jsx live drafts` -> `jsx live`
   - [ ] Make sure to update the import code block.
 I.e. `import { ActionList } from "@primer/react"`.
   - [ ] Update the navigation on `docs/src/@primer/gatsby-theme-doctocat/nav.yml` accordingly.

-### Comms side of the deprecation
+### Communicating the promotion

-When Primer team is ready to promote the newly developed component in the main bundle and the component v1 is good to be deprecated in the next major release, team announces the deprecation and the promotion in the [Primer changelog](https://github.com/github/primer/discussions/categories/primer-changelog) (GitHub staff only) under the `Coming soon` section and release a technical preview.
+Primer team announces the upcoming major changes in the [Primer changelog](https://github.com/github/primer/discussions/categories/primer-changelog) (GitHub staff only) under the `Coming soon` section and release a technical preview.
 Please see an example of the [technical preview announcement for the v35](https://github.com/primer/react/discussions/1918).

 To ensure the impending deprecation is included in the Primer changelog, Primer maintainers should highlight any upcoming deprecations in their [weekly status updates](https://github.com/github/design-infrastructure/blob/main/how-we-work/planning-and-tracking-work/updates.md#weekly-status-updates-required) (GitHub staff only).